Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with R-INLA: Interests for Cancer Clinical Trial Evaluation: Discussion

 \section{Discussion}

-In this article, we developed a Bayesian estimation approach based on the INLA algorithm for two-part joint models for a longitudinal semicontinuous biomarker and a terminal event.
-We also provided a comparison with a frequentist alternative approach previously implemented into the \textbf{frailtypack} package, using small sample sizes as seen in cancer clinical trial evaluation.
-The frequentist estimation raises several limitations both in terms of model complexity and computation time.
-The Bayesian estimation proposed in the R package \textbf{R-INLA} has been recently introduced to fit complex joint models (\citet*{vanNiekerk19b}) but to our knowledge, has never been proposed for TPJMs.
+In this article, we developed a Bayesian estimation approach based on the \textbf{INLA} algorithm for two-part joint models for a longitudinal semicontinuous biomarker and a terminal event.
+We also provided a comparison with a frequentist alternative approach implemented into the \textbf{frailtypack} package, using small sample sizes as seen in cancer clinical trial evaluation.
+The frequentist estimation faced some limitations when fitting complex joint models with a high number of random effects and much increased computation time compared to \textbf{INLA}.
+The Bayesian estimation proposed in the R package \textbf{INLA} has been recently introduced to fit complex joint models (\citet*{vanNiekerk19b}) but to our knowledge, has never been proposed for TPJMs.
 Accounting for the semicontinuous nature of the biomarker, i.e. the SLD, and being able to fit joint models with more complex association structures between the biomarker and the terminal event, can be quite relevant in clinical applications by providing critical insights into the direct and indirect effect of a treatment on the event of interest.
 This was illustrated in our simulations and applications to two randomized cancer clinical trials.

-In our simulation studies, the estimation with \textbf{R-INLA} was found superior to \textbf{frailtypack} in terms of computation time and precision of the fixed effects estimation.
-The point estimates from \textbf{frailtypack} yielded closer results to the true values of the random effects' standard deviations, the residual error term and the baseline hazard function than the posterior mean from \textbf{R-INLA}, even though \textbf{R-INLA} recovered all parameters well based on the estimated credible intervals.
+In our simulation studies, the estimation with \textbf{INLA} was found superior to \textbf{frailtypack} in terms of computation time and precision of the fixed effects estimation.
+The point estimates from \textbf{frailtypack} yielded closer results to the true values of the random effects' standard deviations, the residual error term and the baseline hazard function than the posterior mean from \textbf{INLA}, even though \textbf{INLA} recovered all parameters well based on the estimated credible intervals.